-We estimate a model similar to that specified by Equation (6) but using the alternative PHI measures discussed above.
+We estimate a model similar to Equation (6) but using the four alternative PHI measures discussed above.
 The results are presented in Table 3, in which Panel A reports the regressions using NCSKEW (DUVOL) as the dependent variable and Panel B reports the regressions using DUVOL as the dependent variable.
-As can be seen, in all four sets of regressions, the coefficients of the negative association between PHI and future crash risk is robust when we use alternative measures of PHI (t-statistics ranging from -2.64 to -3.61).
+As can be seen, in all four sets of regressions, the negative association between PHI and future crash risk is robust when we use alternative measures of PHI (t-statistics ranging from -2.46 to -3.42).